“What are you doing?” Carl’s brow wrinkled as he caught a glimpse of the image displayed on the computer screen.

 “I can’t call Leigh.”
 He slumped in his chair, eyes watering.
 “She took the kids and left … two weeks ago.”

-This is a fictitious story to illustrate this week’s verse:
+This is a fictitious story to illustrate this week’s verse and the point of my column:

 But each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.